kyy1-cyy/Squire-VR/README.md

 - Each game entry carries the base URI/password for downloading and streaming
 - Uninstall uses a resilient multi-path flow and updates UI instantly

-## Release Notes (v2.2.1)
-- 🟢 Installed Label on game cards
-- 🗑️ Uninstall Bin with instant refresh (Installed tab updates live)
-- 🗂️ Storage page for easy space view
-- 🔥 Minor popularity fixes and display consistency
-- 🧹 Repo hygiene with improved .gitignore and removed unused images

 ## HUGE THANKS
-Huge thanks to the vrpirates team for keeping the servers and app running!
+❤️ Huge thanks to the vrpirates team for keeping the servers and app running!

 ## License
 For personal use.